infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Smaller sized cohorts do better
 	- Since its the same cohort in multiple courses, shorter vs longer?
 	- Are there changes in completion rate proportionate to length?
 	- Are students differentiated into the CBC groups based on an entrance test?
 Are group homogenously created based on skill level etc or heterogenous?
+		- Define the target group so its people only a max of 3-4 steps ahead
 			- homogenous is better for unknown people
 			- for known people you could change this
+- Lambda School
 -